Fiserv/ipg-na/docs/3dsecure-md/SOAPAPIIntegration.md

 04 = 600 x 400
 05 = Full screen

-Note: Based on the payment schemes' observation it is highly recommended to use the value "05 - Full screen" only for browser-based flows.
+Note: Based on the payment schemes observation it is highly recommended to use the value 05 - Full screen only for browser-based flows.
 Using full screen mode in app-based flows where the authentication of the cardholder happens on a smartphone or tablet might cause time-outs and trigger an error on issuer/ACS side.

-In case you would like to indicate the type of authentication request, you can submit optional "ThreeDSRequestorAuthenticationIndicator" element in order to provide additional information to the ACS to determine the best approach for handing an authentication request:
+In case you would like to indicate the type of authentication request, you can submit optional ThreeDSRequestorAuthenticationIndicator element in order to provide additional information to the ACS to determine the best approach for handing an authentication request:

 01 = Payment transaction
 04 = Add card